Growth, development and maturity

 - Growth can be painful and can carry on right into adulthood, think of a wisdom tooth growing through

-- Children can have growth spurts and can suddenly become clumsy and awkward
+- Children and teenagers can have growth spurts and can suddenly become clumsy and awkward

 - Children’s muscles have a higher water content than adults’ muscles, which means they can tire more easily but also accounts for them fidgeting

-- Children can get frustrated at any age with what they think they can do and what they can actually do
+- People can get frustrated at any age with what they think they can do and what they can actually do.

-- Just because the child is tall for their age, or seems more mature doesn’t mean they don’t still have childlike needs and thoughts – always be acutely aware of their age
+- Just because the a young person is tall for their age, or seems more mature doesn’t mean they don’t still have needs and thoughts of a young person – always be acutely aware of their age

 - Be patient, maturing takes a long time

-- If expectations of adult behaviour and attitudes are not being met, consider why you would apply the same principles to children
+- If expectations of adult behaviour and attitudes are not being met, consider why you would apply the same principles to students

-- Allow children to make mistakes, they’re just children who are trying to make sense of everything in a short space of time
+- Allow students to make mistakes, they’re just young people who are trying to make sense of everything in a short space of time

 - Bee, H. & Boyd, D. The Developing Child.
 11th ed.
 Boston: Allyn and Bacon; 2007.